Workflows: Fast, Durable Application Flows¶

-Workflows provides the task and virtual actor durable primitives, which are analogous to Ray’s non-durable tasks and actors.
+Workflows provides the step and virtual actor durable primitives, which are analogous to Ray’s non-durable tasks and actors.

 Large data objects can be stored in the Ray object store.
-References to these objects can be passed into and returned from tasks.
-Objects are checkpointed when initially returned from a task.
-After checkpointing, the object can be shared among any number of workflow tasks at memory-speed via the Ray object store.
+References to these objects can be passed into and returned from steps.
+Objects are checkpointed when initially returned from a step.
+After checkpointing, the object can be shared among any number of workflow steps at memory-speed via the Ray object store.

 Virtual actors have their state durably logged to workflow storage.
 This enables the management of long-running business workflows.
 Virtual actors can launch sub-workflows from method calls and receive timer-based and externally triggered events.

 @workflow.virtual_actor class Counter: def __init__(self): self.count = 0 def incr(self): self.count += 1 return self.count workflow.init(storage="/tmp/data") c1 = Counter.get_or_create("counter_1") assert c1.incr.run() == 1 assert c1.incr.run() == 2